 Selectmen’s Hearing Room, Town Hall at 7:30 pm

 1. Call Meeting to Order:

-Mr. Redding called the meeting to order at 8:01 am.
-Members present were Mr. Redding, Mr. Scafidi, and Mr. Bowen.
+Mr. Bowen called the meeting to order at 7:30 pm.
+Members present were Mr. Bowen, Mr. Scafidi and Mr. Wood.
 Also present, Mr. Santos, Mr. Hannon and Mr. Aponte.

 2. Minutes to Approve:

-Mr. Scafidi motioned to accept the minutes as written, seconded by Mr. Bowen and carried…
+Mr. Scafidi motioned to accept the minutes as written, seconded by Mr. Wood and carried…

 3. Citizens Issues / Special Interest Groups: